janwilmake/todo-list-api2/README.md

-# Rainbow Todo List
+# Matrix Todo List

-A beautiful and functional todo list application with a rainbow theme, built using Cloudflare Workers and Durable Objects.
+A Matrix-themed todo list application built with Cloudflare Workers and Durable Objects.
+The application features a sleek, Matrix-inspired design with green-on-black color scheme and dynamic glow effects.

 ## Features

 - Create, read, update, and delete todos
-- Rainbow-themed interface with smooth animations
+- Matrix-themed interface with glow animations
 - Persistent storage using Durable Objects
 - Per-IP state isolation (each IP address has its own todo list)
 - Responsive design using Tailwind CSS